-You will be living and eating with a Costa Rican host family.
+Normally our volunteers and interns stay in a Costa Rican host family.
 At the host family you will be provided with a clean bed, bed-linens, and a shared bathroom.
 Sometimes you may be accommodated in shared dormitory type accommodation or in your own private room.
 If you are very concerned about mosquitoes, you may bring your own mosquito net to set it up at your host family location.
 Most families do not have mosquito netting.
 It would be great if you bring your own towel, since towels are usually limited at host families.